Nathanphillips-info/Configure-AD/README.md

 </p>
 <p>
 first, create a resource group and a virtual network in the Azure portal.
 Then, create two virtual machines, one Windows 22 server, and another Windows 10 pro.
 Make sure they are on the same virtual network.
 Set the IP address of the server to static.
 Then set the DNS of the client PC (the Windows 10 VM) to the server's IP address.
-Once complete, RDP into the server and install AD users and computers.
+Once complete, Remote into the server and install AD users and computers.
 Promote the server to the domain controller and set up a new forest, giving it a domain name.
 From there, you can create new organizational units and users.
 I gave some users special rights by adding them to the Administrator's security group.
 Other accounts I added to the domain users group.
 </p>
 <br />